A Generalized Matching Reconfiguration Problem: Introduction

-\begin {Theorem} [Maximum cardinality matching] For any source and target matchings $\cM$ and $\cM'$, one can gradually transform $\cM$ into (a possibly superset of) $\cM'$ via a sequence of constant-time operations, grouped into phases consisting of at most 3 operations each, such that the matching obtained at the end of each phase throughout this transformation process is a valid matching for $G$ of size at least $\min\{|\cM|,|\cM'|-1\}$.
+\begin {Theorem} [MCM] For any source and target matchings $\cM$ and $\cM'$, one can transform $\cM$ into (a possibly superset of) $\cM'$ via a sequence of phases consisting of $\le$ 3 operations each (i.e., $\Delta = 3$), such that the matching at the end of each phase throughout this transformation is a valid matching for $G$ of size $\ge \min\{|\cM|,|\cM'|-1\}$.
+The runtime of this transformation procedure is $O(|\cM| + |\cM'|)$. \end {Theorem}